greghendershott/pdb/README.md

 `tests` submodule.

-As the functions work in terms of 1-based positions, just like Racket `syntax-position` and Emacs buffer positions, you might it annoying to keep typing <kbd>C-x =</kbd> to see the position at point while in the example files.
+As the functions work in terms of 1-based positions, just like Racket `syntax-position` and Emacs buffer positions, it's annoying to keep typing <kbd>C-x =</kbd> to see the position at point while in the example files.
 You might find it handy to add something like the following to your Emacs `mode-line-position` definition: